The Effects Of Cortisol: Short-Term And Long-Term Impacts On The Human Body

 A lack of proper sleep, particularly for individuals who sleep during the day rather than at night, has been linked to higher levels of the hormone cortisol compared to those who receive an appropriate amount of sleep at night or have more regular sleep schedules.
 Those who experience insomnia or frequently wake up throughout the night may also experience elevated cortisol levels.

-Low amounts of exercise
+Cortisol effects from Low amounts of exercise

 While regular exercise could ensure a person has enough cortisol present for healthy function, smaller amounts of exercise (regardless of intensity) may cause elevated cortisol levels in those who are out of shape, unhealthier, or dealing with obesity.
 However, for those who stick to a regimen and build tolerance, these levels may eventually even out and fall into the healthier ranges.

 Stress doesn't always have to be an external factor to affect a person's mind and body.
 In addition to stressful situations in general, self-imposed stress may trigger the body’s stress response and cause chronically high cortisol levels in an individual.
 A negative mindset or dealing with emotions such as guilt, shame, or inadequacy can significantly impact an individual’s stress response and cortisol levels.
+As a result, the adrenal glands, which regulate cortisol production, may become overworked and contribute to ongoing health issues.

 Unhealthy eating habits

 Unhealthy eating habits are also contributing factors to increased cortisol levels.
-Consuming excess sugar can cause an unhealthy amount of cortisol to be released into the body for those who may already be struggling with obesity
+Consuming excess sugar can cause an unhealthy amount of cortisol to be released into the body for those who may already be struggling with obesity.

 However, sugar may also reduce cortisol levels when consumed in response to stressful stimuli.
 This process is often why we feel comforted by "stress eating" some sweets.
 Excess consumption over a prolonged period can cause other health risks, however.